4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/orthogonalRangeSearching/oneDim/README.md

 # 1D Orthogonal Range Searching

 1D orthogonal range searching is a computational problem where you search for elements or data points within a specified 1D range (interval) in a collection of 1D data (e.g. Find me everyone between ages 22 and 27).
+Additionally, we also want to support efficient insertions of new data points into the maintained set.

-While we can simply sort (and binary search the low and high of the specified range) to return all data points within the specified range, each query will minimally take O(nlogn) due to the sorting step, assuming dynamic updating of the data.
+One strategy is would be to sort all the data points in O(nlogn) time, then insertion would take O(n).
+We can binary search the low and high of the specified range to return all data points within in O(logn) time.
+This would be a reasonable approach if the no. of queries >> no. of insertions.

-The goal of 1D Orthogonal Range Searching is to efficiently identify and retrieve all data points that fall within the given range.
+In cases where the no. of insertions >> no. of queries, we might want to further optimise the time complexity of insertions to O(logn) using a 1D range tree.

 Strategy:
 1. Use a binary search tree